Ceveloper/TUM---CVDLAD/README.md

 # Probabilistic Future Prediction for Video Scene Understanding
-This EECV 2020 paper proposes a novel deep learning method for autonomous driving.
+This EECV 2020 paper[[1]](#1) proposes a novel deep learning method for autonomous driving.
 This method controls a car and predicts the future only from video data.
 What does future prediction have to do with autonomous driving?
 Well, a lot.

 Being able to predict possible scenarios does indeed help while driving, right?
 Predicting the future is one of the greatest capabilities of humans.
 While driving it helps you decide when to slow down, accelerate, or break.
 At an intersection, you know that another car may come from the left, or someone may cross the street.
 The car and the pedestrian could also interact with each other (*Multi-Agent interaction*).
 What will happen is not completely certain: there is no **one future** but there are **many** possible **futures**.
 This is why the authors handle this problem not as deterministic, but as probabilistic.